Dobby233Liu/ps_xmplay/README.md

 Other known issues include:
 - Timing code is off, so the speed of the playback might not be what you except.
   If you enable XMPLAY_ENABLE_FIXES, there will be a mitigation.
-- As Jason Page said in the readme of the PS2 version, using very short looping samples will cause them to be detuned.
+- As Jason Page said in the readme of the PS2 version, samples with a very short looping period will be detuned.
 He said this is related to the ADPCM format, so encoding the VAB differently might help?
 - E1/E2 works incorrectly.
 If you use the REDriver2 lib, you can manually enable XMPLAY_ENABLE_FIXES in xmplay.c to fix it, which also enables support for the